Enrico Marini

-Enrico Marini (born 13 August 1969) is an Italian comics artist.
+Enrico Marini (born 13 August 1969, Switzerland) is an Italian comics artist.

 His works include Gipsy with writer Thierry Smolderen and Le Scorpion with writer Stephen Desberg.

 Biography

 Marini was born in (Switzerland) and studied graphic arts in the School of Fine Arts of Basel.

+His career started at the 1987 Festival de la Bande Dessinée in Sierre.

+Since 2007, Marini has been a fully-fledged writer, with works such as Les Aigles de Rome (The Eagles of Rome) and Batman: The Dark Prince in 2017.